clarkgrubb/data-tools/doc/TOUR.md

     $ highlight '[\x80-\xFF]+'

-To find the first occurence of bytes which are not valid UTF-8, use `iconv`:
+To find the first occurrence of bytes which are not valid UTF-8, use `iconv`:

     $ iconv -f utf-8 -t utf-8 < /bin/ls > /dev/null
     iconv: illegal input sequence at position 24